osbuild/guides/osbuild-composer/src/user-guide/managing-repositories.md

 ```
 Specify only one value for the following attributes: `metalink`, `mirrorlist`, or `baseurl`.
 The remaining fields are optional.

-For example, assuming that the host OS is Fedora 33 running on x86_64, create `/etc/osbuild-composer/repositories/fedora-33.json` with this content:
+For example, a repository for building a Fedora 33 image running on x86_64, create `/etc/osbuild-composer/repositories/fedora-33.json` with this content:
 ```json
 {
     "x86_64": [